USEPA/AMET/docs/AMET_Users_Guide_v1.md

-*Note:* For large model outputs and for MADIS observations that cover a long period of time, it may be prudent to link these data within the appropriate AMET directories rather than moving or copying them.
+*Note:* For large model outputs and for MADIS observations that cover a long period of time, it may be prudent to link these data within the appropriate AMET directories rather than moving or copying them, especially if users have limited space in a $HOME directory.

 <a id="Configuration"></a>
 3. Configuration